AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 Separate the easy concepts from the hard ones and don't go jumping in with a gigantic **YEEEEHAAAAWWWW!**.
 Create a logical flow of concepts and bounce it of someone else to see if it makes sense to them as well.

 Once you have an outline you can start filling out the concepts.
-If the outline is clear the course has a very good chance of staying clear.
+If the outline is clear and understandable you are well on your way to creating a course that others can follow.

-And the most important part was staying up to date with the newest functionality in the framework.
+**Don't sell antiques.**

+Another reason people go to training courses is to learn about the latest and greatest in their area of interest.
+No one wants to see how things were done yesterday so keep your course updated.

+We kept up to date with our example application, refactoring it before every new session and adding the new stable functions in AngularJS as well as keeping up to date with best practise.

+By doing this we could proudly show the AngularJS 1.5.0 component within days of its release!

 {::nomarkdown}
 <figure>
     <a href="/css/images/2016-02-28-angular-training-days/app-3.jpg" target="_blank">
         <img src="/css/images/2016-02-28-angular-training-days/app-3.jpg" alt="Example application with newest functionality covered.">
-        <figcaption>Moving quickly to include the newest function.</figcaption>
+        <figcaption>We moved quickly to include the newest function.</figcaption>
     </a>
 </figure>
 {:/}

->*"It is not fair to ask of others what you are not willing to do yourself."* - Eleanor Roosevelt

-Yup, as there was to be sections on unit testing, the example application itself would need to be tested.
+**Don't cheat!
+Don't show something you don't do yourself.**

+If you want your students to follow you have to be willing to do it all yourself.
+Do not opt for shortcuts and steer clear of *Don't do as I do, do as I say*.

+In our training course we covered AngularJS unit testing in detail.
+So we decided to write unit tests for our training application.
+And I am talking 100% code coverage here.

+Doing this means more work later when you have to adjust, but go this extra mile and most of your students will be willing to walk that mile with you.

 {::nomarkdown}
 <figure>